 Michael Mehling, LLM

-During his time at Ecologic Institute, Michael has coordinated a range of research and advisory projects for government agencies as well as educational and civil society institutions in North America, Europe, and the developing world.
+From 2008 to 2014, Michael served as President of Ecologic Institute, Washington DC, where he remains on the Board of Directors and helps manage the Konrad von Moltke Fund.
+During his time at Ecologic Institute, Michael coordinated a range of research and advisory projects for government agencies as well as educational and civil society institutions in North America, Europe, and the developing world.
 Trained as a lawyer, he has a strong background in legal and institutional analysis, complemented by several years of experience working in an interdisciplinary setting.
 Recently, his work has focused on coupling his substantive knowledge of energy and environmental policy with didactical experience to design and implement several multi-year capacity development projects.

 Michael Mehling studied law at the Universities of Constance and Helsinki and is an alumnus of the Prince of Wales's Business & Sustainability Programme (BSP).
-He holds a master's degree in law (LL.M.) from the University of Helsinki and is registered with the Bars of Berlin and the District of Columbia.
-During his judicial training, he was stationed at the department of environmental crimes at the office of the public prosecutor in Hamburg, the German Emissions Trading Authority (DEHSt) in Berlin, and a Brazilian environmental consultancy, Âmbito – Homem e Ambiente, in Belo Horizonte, Brazil.
+He holds a master's degree in law (LL.M.) from the University of Helsinki and is admitted to the German Bar.
+During his judicial training, he was stationed at the department of environmental crimes in the office of the public prosecutor in Hamburg, the German Emissions Trading Authority (DEHSt) in Berlin and a Brazilian environmental consultancy, Âmbito – Homem e Ambiente, in Belo Horizonte.